To Move up a Level:

 Process to move-up by profile

 During the 2017-18 season TFIM worked on Player profiles for levels II, III & IV.
 A new rule was implemented in Septembre 2017 for " Moving-up".
 The MNP rule is now only used as an indicator of success.
-TFIM with the assistance of the pro committee has decided to start the process of "profiling" all of our members.
-This is a long process and evaluation is part of the process.
-A process was already in place for level I. For all levels and this end of season 2017-18 the process is:
+With the help of the pro-consultants committee, the process of assigning a profile to all our members continues in 2018-19.
+It's a long process and an assessment of skills is part of that process.

-- Request a case study to change a player's profile by sending a request form signed by the coach and player
+- A case study application form to change the profile of a player must be signed by the coach and the player.

-- On the form, the player's profile (according to the coach) must be entered.
+- On the form, the profile of the player (according to the coach) must be entered.

-We thank our pro-consultant committee for their hard work and efforts in ensuring that our members stay in our league, enjoy our sport and evolve in the right level.
+We thank our pro-consultant committee for their hard work and efforts in ensuring that our members stay in our league, enjoy our sport and evolve at the right level.